iambharath-ashok/Java-Strings/String Programs.md

 			}
 		}
 --------------------------------------------------------------
-## Write a java program to count the total number of occurrences of a given character in a string without using any loop?
+## Write a Java program to count the total number of occurrences of a given character in a string without using any loop? or How to count occurrence of a given character in String?

 	Code Snippet 1: